chauff/cse1500-web-transcripts/README.md

 # CSE1500: Web and Database Technology

-Materials and resources of the 2018/19 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here. **At the moment, only Web topics are covered.** Work in progress.
+Materials and resources of the 2018/19 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here. **At the moment, only web topics are covered.** Work in progress.

 ## Contact